11ume/kable/README.md

 <br>

-kable is constituted by a series of modules and special nodes called sentries nodes:
+kable is constituted by a series of modules, tools and special nodes called sentries nodes:
 <br>

 **[kable-core](https://github.com/11ume/kable-core)**